bailscodesstuff/Computer-Accessory-Shop/README.md

-# Java Project : Computer Accesories Shop
+Computer Accesories Shop
-This was an introduction to OOP project I did during my first year of univeristy.
-It was my first experince with OOP and Java, and I achieved 85% on it.
+This was an introduction to OOP project I did during my first year of university.
+I was graded on my GUI, use of OOP concepts, functionality and UML class diagram.
+I achieved 86% on it.